 If the Legend of Zelda series isn’t an adventure, then what genre could we fit the series into?
 Here are a few candidates, with a valid argument for each…

 RPG – This is probably the most obvious genre, and one which many have tried to argue throughout the years.
-In the most basic sense, Legend of Zelda is a RPG, FPS games, like modern warfare 3 aren’t mostly.
+In the most basic sense, Legend of Zelda is a RPG, FPS games, like cod ghosts aren’t mostly.
 You are in fact playing a ‘role‘.
 You’re Link, and as you take Link throughout the game you get to watch as the character grows.
 In the literal sense when playing Ocarina of Time.

 Many of the tropes of the RPG genre can be found in Legend of Zelda games as well.
 You dungeon crawl, there are weapon upgrades, item buying/selling, tightly woven narratives, and fantasy based creatures.
 If the Legend of Zelda isn’t a RPG, it’s trying its hardest to be one.